dexterpratt/cxdb/README.md

 AI agents are a driving use case for CXDB.
 It is intended to facilitate methods such as GraphRAG or structured representation of goals, plans, actions, agent history, and inter-agent communications.

+CXDB uses the NDEx public network repository to store and manage knowledge bases as networks